titonbarua/micropython-ms5837-depth-sensor/README.md

 ### Hardware Setup

 The tests were designed for an RP2040 micro-controller running micropython.
-One MS5837-30BA and another MS5837-02BA variant sensors were connected to channel 1 and 0 of the micro-controller.
+Two sensors, one MS5837-30BA and another MS5837-02BA were connected to I2C channels 1 and 0 of the micro-controller.
 The pin configuration is described in the beginning of `tests/rp2040_tests.py` file.